History of autism: Other scientific and treatment contributions

 American psychologist Herman Witkin and his colleagues first published about his concept of field dependence in 1962.
-It related to the difference between people in either focusing on fine detail or the "big picture".
+It related to the difference between people in either focusing on fine detail or the "big picture" (also known as "bottom up" and "top down" thinking).
 Autistic people were later found to more commonly focus on the former, compared to non-autistic people.

 American social worker, teacher and dramatist Viola Spolin released the book Improvisation for the Theater in 1963, based on her decades of experience teaching people how to more effectively communicate with each other.
 The book contained a series of exercises for teaching people how to understand other people's thoughts about their shared situation, and how to react to them effectively.
 This kicked off the theatre games set of practices, which form an important part of drama therapy.
 (A second edition was published in 1983, and a third in 1999.)

+In the 1960s, husband-and-wife American dance teachers Diane and Albert Pesso developed and began to teach the "microtracking" practice.
+This aims to give practitioners an ability to understand the subconscious and conscious minds of an observed person, through observing facial expression and body language.
+It forms part of the Pesso Boyden System Psychomotor (PBSP).

 British psychiatrist John K Wing edited the first edition of Early Childhood Autism; Clinical, Educational and Social Aspects in 1966, which included chapters from both Ivar Lovaas and Lorna Wing.
 Later editions would contain different chapters.

 American psychologist Robert Zaslow developed the "Z-process" in the 1960s, first publicly presenting about it in 1967.
 This process attempted to force greater emotional attachment in autistic children by enraging them while holding them against their will.
-He believed this would lead to a breakdown in their defense mechanisms, making them more receptive to others.
+He believed this would lead to a breakdown in their defence mechanisms, making them more receptive to others.
 The process was demonstrated in the 1969 film Change of Habit, with Elvis Presley shown using it to successfully treat a young autistic girl.
 Use of the process on an adult saw Zaslow lose his licence to practice psychology in California in 1971.
 Zazlow wrote about his work in a 1975 book.
 This line of thinking became known as attachment therapy.